 The point, though, is that carpenters do the work.

 If you have a smaller job that needs done–a fence repair, for instance–it’s often not necessary to bring a GC into the picture.
 You can simply hire a freelance carpenter directly on your own.
 (This is how I get all of my business.)

 The size of a job that a carpenter will take on may vary.
 One-man operations like myself will necessarily stick to smaller work.
 But, larger carpenter teams can probably tackle just about anything you ask of them.

-(The term “builder” is sometimes applied to a trade professional who does a combination of carpentry and contracting.
-Builders will carry out the work that they specialize in–such as framing, roofing, or siding a house–then hire the other trades that they need to finish the project.
-I grew up working for a pretty good builder…I call him Dad.)
+The term “builder” is sometimes applied to a trade professional who does a combination of carpentry and contracting.
+Builders will carry out the work that they specialize in.
+Often, they do framing, roofing, or siding on a house.
+Then they hire the other trades that they need to finish the project.
+(I grew up working for a pretty good builder…I call him Dad.)

 Finer carpentry work–such as creating custom built-ins, stain-grade trim, and unique cabinetry–rides a borderline between trade work and true craftsmanship.
 Not all carpenters can tackle projects this intricate.

 Which is where our third example comes in…

 Woodworkers are highly skilled tradespeople who create furniture and other fine wooden structures.

 Woodworkers tend to have shops full of very expensive, elaborate tools.
 And, they pour a higher level of devotion into their work than your typical tradesman.